henrikengelbrink/se35-docs/README.md

 }
 ```

-The following code shows an example how this command pattern can be used:
+The following code shows an example of how this command pattern can be used:
 ```kotlin
 val uploader = StorageUploader() uploader.add(